Proven Coping Techniques To Deal With Anxiety

-A small amount of anxiety and worry can be a regular part of living life, but anxiety can become overwhelming to the point where it interferes with daily living.
+A small amount of anxiety and worry can be a normal part of life, but anxiety can become overwhelming to the point where it interferes with daily life.
 Anxiety can be a broad term commonly used interchangeably with phrases like "fear" and "stress," but it may not be quite the same.
 Everybody may experience anxiety at some point, but it typically does not become unbearable.
-If a person's anxiety becomes intolerable for an extended period of time, they likely meet the criteria for a diagnosis of an anxiety disorder.
+If a person's anxiety becomes intolerable for an extended period of time, they likely meet the criteria for a diagnosis of an anxiety disorder, per the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
 At this point, it can be helpful to work with a licensed therapist online or in person.
 Regular exercise, belly breathing, and a healthy diet can also be effective in decreasing anxiety symptoms.

 Not sure how to manage your anxiety symptoms?